-Each of the executive Directors and non-executive Director have entered into a service contract with the Company for a term of three years, commencing from the Listing Date or 28 March 2022.
+Each of the executive Directors and non-executive Directors have entered into a service contract with the Company for a term of three years, commencing from the Listing Date, 28 March 2022 or 17 June 2022.
+The service contracts of two executive Directors and a non-executive Director commencing from the Listing Date has been renewed for a term of a further 3 years from 2 June 2023.
 The appointment of each of the executive Directors may be terminated by either party by giving to the other not less than three months' written notice.

 Each of the INEDs have entered into letters of appointment with the Company for a term of three years, commencing from the Listing Date or 1 September 2020.
+Their appointment has been renewed for a term of further 3 years from 2 June 2023 or 1 September 2023.
 The appointment of each of the INEDs may be terminated by either party by giving to the other not less than one month's written notice.